kcw00/playwright/README.md

 ## Usage

+### To test my NoteApp project
 Before testing the project, follow these steps below
-   1. Clone only the `testwithplaywright` branch
-        `git clone --branch testwithplaywright --single-branch https://github.com/kcw00/NoteApp.git`
+   1. Clone only the `testwithplaywright` branch  `git clone --branch testwithplaywright --single-branch https://github.com/kcw00/NoteApp.git`

-   2. Start the frontend of the project
-        `cd NoteApp/frontend` and `npm run dev`
+   2. Start the frontend of the project  `cd NoteApp/frontend`  `npm run dev`

-   3. Start the backend of the project in test mode `cd NoteApp/backend` and `npm run start:test`
+   3. Start the backend of the project in test mode  `cd NoteApp/backend`  `npm run start:test`

 1. To run all tests, run this command `npm test`